-(a) the safe management of gas, as defined in the Gas Act, flow through a network;

-(b) the arrangements to minimise the risk of a gas, as defined in the Gas Act, supply emergency;

-(c) the arrangements for dealing with supply emergencies; and

-(d) the arrangements for dealing with reported gas, as defined in the Gas Act, escapes gas, as defined in the Gas Act, incidents.
+- (a) the safe management of gas, as defined in the Gas Act, flow through a network; - (b) the arrangements to minimise the risk of a gas, as defined in the Gas Act, supply emergency; - (c) the arrangements for dealing with supply emergencies; and - (d) the arrangements for dealing with reported gas, as defined in the Gas Act, escapes gas, as defined in the Gas Act, incidents.

-Applications for Non UNC derogation applications is relating to HSE or other safety standards must have been approved before Panel can make a must have been submitted to the relevant body, and not have been rejected, prior to Panel sending a derogation request for consultation, or before they make a recommendation to Ofgem for the UNC derogation. shou for derogations from other codes, or non-safety related items, will need to have been applied for, but can still be pending decision, before Panel can made a recommendation to Ofgem.
-For the avoidance of doubt non-UNC derogationsfrom Licence or HSE requirements are out of remit of this modification, however any UNC derogation approved would be deemed to only be valid where the other relevant derogations have also been granted, unless specifically instructed otherwise by The Authority.
+Non UNC derogation applications must have been submitted to the relevant body, and not have been rejected, prior to Panel sending a derogation request for consultation, or before they make a recommendation to Ofgem for the UNC derogation.
+For the avoidance of doubt any UNC derogation approved would be deemed to only be valid where the other relevant derogations have also been granted, unless specifically instructed otherwise by The Authority

-All derogations will need to have supporting evidence provided, which includes evidence of safety impacts, or lack there of, as per Derogation Guidance Document, further changes to which will fall under Uniform Network Code Committee (UNCC) control.
+All derogations will need to have supporting evidence provided, which includes evidence of safety impacts, or lack there of,, as per Derogation Guidance Document, further changes to which will fall under Uniform Network Code Committee (UNCC) control.